mauric10/gmbl/README.md

 ```

 ## Option 2: Using `make` commands
-WARNING: requires installation of `pipenv` with `pip install pipenv`.
+WARNING: requires installation of `pipenv` with `pip install pipenv` or similar.
+See https://pypi.org/project/pipenv/.

 Run the demo: